 Each white-to-off-white powder-filled, size "4" capsule, with a light-yellow opaque body imprinted with "Z" in black and light yellow cap imprinted with "0.5 mg" in black, contains tacrolimus 0.5 mg.
 Nonmedicinal ingredients: croscarmellose sodium, hypromellose, lactose monohydrate, magnesium stearate.
 Capsule shell: gelatine, titanium dioxide and yellow iron oxide.
 Printing ink: black iron oxide, butyl alcohol, dehydrated alcohol, isopropyl alcohol, potassium hydroxide, propylene glycol, shellac, strong ammonia, and water.

-Each white-to-off-white powder-filled, size “4” capsule with white opaque body imprinted with “Z” in black and white cap imprinted with “1 mg” in black, contains tacrolimus 1 mg.
-Nonmedicinal ingredients: croscarmellose sodium, hypromellose, lactose monohydrate, magnesium stearate.
-Capsule shell: gelatine, and titanium dioxide.
+Each white-to-off-white, powder-filled, size "4" capsule with white opaque body imprinted with "Z" in black and white cap imprinted with "1 mg" in black, contains 1 mg of tacrolimus.
+Nonmedicinal ingredients: croscarmellose sodium, hypromellose, lactose monohydrate, and magnesium stearate.
+Capsule shell: gelatine and titanium dioxide.
 Printing ink: black iron oxide, butyl alcohol, dehydrated alcohol, isopropyl alcohol, potassium hydroxide, propylene glycol, shellac, strong ammonia, and water.

-Each white-to-off-white powder-filled, size “3” capsule with Swedish-orange-coloured opaque body imprinted with “Z” in black, and Swedish-orange-coloured cap imprinted with “5 mg” in black contains tacrolimus 5 mg.
-Nonmedicinal ingredients: croscarmellose sodium, hypromellose, lactose monohydrate, magnesium stearate.
+Each white-to-off-white, powder-filled, size "3" capsule with Swedish-orange-coloured opaque body imprinted with "Z" in black, and Swedish-orange-coloured cap imprinted with "5 mg" in black contains 5 mg of tacrolimus.
+Nonmedicinal ingredients: croscarmellose sodium, hypromellose, lactose monohydrate, and magnesium stearate.
 Capsule shell: gelatine, titanium dioxide, and red iron oxide.
 Printing ink: black iron oxide, butyl alcohol, dehydrated alcohol, isopropyl alcohol, potassium hydroxide, propylene glycol, shellac, strong ammonia, and water.